AHaliq/jlite_compiler_cs4212/abdul_haliq_pa1_readme.md

 it iterates through all files in the `in` directory and looks for matching file prefix but with `.out` extension to `diff` with.

-no output `diff` is a successful test.
+no output `diff` is a successful test. *do note standard error output might appear*

 *ensure the project has been built with `make build` prior to running this*